 The Poetry Teaching Artist Training Project provides in-depth professional development classes for novice and aspiring poetry teaching artists in Washington, DC.
-We will select 10-12 promising artists and through a series of speakers, classes, activities, assignments, fieldwork, and mentoring, will enhance their teaching, classroom management, and curriculum development skills and thereby their long-term employability.
+A small cohort of promising artists–through a series of speakers, classes, activities, assignments, fieldwork, and mentoring–will enhance their teaching, classroom management, and curriculum development skills, and thereby their long-term employability.

 With proper training and guidance from mentors, poets can find profitable work inspiring and teaching students across the District and the world.
-This project will consist of twice-monthly meetings, an induction and graduation ceremony, fieldwork training with mentors in schools, and two performances.
+This project currently consists of twice-monthly meetings, an induction and graduation ceremony, fieldwork training with mentors in schools, and two performances.

 Questions?
 Email project manager, Jonathan B. Tucker, at email@example.com.

 This project is proudly funded by the DC Commission on the Arts & Humanities, an agency supported in part by the National Endowment for the Arts.

 International Poetry Slam Champion and former Young Audience’s National Artist of the Year, Gayle Danley, was a member of Young Audiences’ artist roster for over a decade.
 She has turned her pain and joy, courage and optimism into pages and pages of slam poetry that she shares onstage and in the classroom with children all over the country.
 She earned a Bachelor’s Degree in Journalism from Howard University and a Master’s Degree in Communications from Syracuse University.
 Her work with children who are suffering loss has been featured in a TedEd talk, on CBS 60 Minutes, The Washington Post, The Baltimore Sun and the New York Times.